solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Example steps to configure WordPress monitoring:

--   Install Application Insights plugin from WordPress Plugins
+-   Install Application Insights plugin from WordPress Plugins.

--   Create Application Insights
+-   Create Application Insights.

--   Copy the Instrumentation Key from created Application Insights
+-   Copy the Instrumentation Key from created Application Insights.

 -   Then go to **Settings** and Application Insights inside WordPress, and add the key there.

--   Access the website and look for details
+-   Access the website and look for details.

 > ![Tip] **Tip**: [Connection Strings] are recommended over
 > instrumentation keys.